Keimille/Learning-C/ModularisingWithFunction/readme.md

   In order to include these headers in your program, use the following format:
   *#include "headers/filename.h"*
   "headers" is the directory that filename.h resides

+  Compile the program as follows *gcc -o filename filename.c libnameOfFile.a*